firasd/vibesbench/README.md

 Interestingly, GPT-4o and GPT-4.5 remain top 20 on LMArena Text as of Dec 2025, despite receiving no updates for 9 months.

 Vibesbench conversations reveal stylistic differences between models and highlight potential regressions.

-Anyone from a lay user to a lab researcher can paste prompts from our sample conversations to get a sense of what the response is like.
+> i see dozens of #keep4o posts a day [&hellip;] i too, miss parts of 4o. know that, i too, dislike modern alignment's imprecision. know that we're trying to fix it.<br />
+&mdash; OpenAI research scientist [Aidan Mclau](https://x.com/aidan_mclau/status/123456789)

 Fluency regressions we sometimes observe in state-of-the-art-models:
 - **Genre detection failure**: treating the conversation as a request to generate a memo